Beendorf

-Beendorf is a municipality in the Börde district in Saxony-Anhalt, Germany.
+Beendorf (/de/) is a municipality in the Börde district in Saxony-Anhalt, Germany.

 History

 During World War II, a concentration camp was established in Beendorf.
 It was a subcamp to the Neuengamme concentration camp.
 From February 1944 until April 1945, about 2,500 women were forced to work in a pit.
 It was part of the armament factories for the German Luftwaffe.